MetaMask/SIPs/SIPS/sip-16.md

 ### Snap Manifest

 This SIP specifies a permission named `endowment:signature-insight`.
-The permission grants a snap read-only access to raw signature payloads, before they are accepted for signing by the user.
+The permission grants a Snap read-only access to raw signature payloads, before they are accepted for signing by the user.

 This permission is specified as follows in `snap.manifest.json` files: